KristenJZ/KristenJZ.github.io/content/en/about/_index.md

 2. **Zhang, J.**, Liu, R.W., Cui, D., & Wu, F. (July 2022). [*Under what circumstances will people seek scientific information?
 A structural equation model of communication factors, AI risk-benefit perception and information seeking in China*](https://vimeo.com/722534868/64a926efc3).
 Paper presented at the 2022 annual conference of the International Association for Media and Communication Research (IAMCR), online, Beijing, China.
 The Division of Environment, Science and Risk Communication.
    - Zhang, Jing was the presenter.
 3. Xu, D., Cui, D., **Zhang, J.,** Liu, R.W., & Wu, F. (December 2021). [*Living the fantasy on Xiaohongshu: Embodied spatial practices of urban lifestyles.*](https://docs.google.com/presentation/d/1SbGMRtj8oXnirvR3hworf49nf1S7SDIp/edit?usp=sharing&ouid=101612066207925813842&rtpof=true&sd=true) Paper presented at the International Conference on Global Cultural and Creative Industries – Development of Cultural and Creative Industries in the Shared World, USC-SJTU Institute of Cultural and Creative Industries, Shanghai, China.
 4. **Zhang, J**.
 (October 2020). [*News-find-me perception and news consumption behavior in an algorithmic environment: an empirical study on algorithmic involvement in China*](https://docs.google.com/presentation/d/1Pf9r2S-rcfJfF05sZNk6xYyp_KBu7xKN/edit?usp=sharing&ouid=101612066207925813842&rtpof=true&sd=true).
-Paper presented at the 2020 International Communication Association (ICA) – post conference: International New Media Forum, Shanghai, China.
+Paper presented at the 2020 International Communication Association (ICA) – Post Conference: International New Media Forum, Shanghai, China.
    - This paper won one of the seven Top Student Paper Awards of the post-conference.
    - Zhang, Jing was the presenter.